What Forms Do I Need to Fill Out Before My Office Visit?

 For some individuals, the thought of visiting a Plastic Surgeon for the first time may be exciting, intimidating or nerve-racking.
 We would like to reassure you that your visit to our office will be a warm, welcoming, and positive experience!
 Don’t be nervous.
 You will leave your consultation feeling educated, informed and empowered.

 Please bring your New Patient Intake Forms and your health insurance information with you to your first visit.
-Meet Our Staff to familiarize yourself with the wonderful team that you will meet at our office.
+Meet our Aesthetic Surgery Staff to familiarize yourself with the wonderful team that you will meet at our office.

 After you have completed your paperwork, you will be greeted in the waiting room by Dr. Horton and escorted to her office for your private and personal consultation.
 You can expect to spend at least an hour in our office during your first visit.

 We will take a complete medical history and explore your reasons for seeking surgery, your specific aesthetic goals, and address each of your questions and concerns about surgery.
 Please don’t be shy!
 “No question is silly” is one of our mottos.
 Bring a list of questions you would like to have answered, and feel free to bring a friend or your spouse/partner along with you as another “pair of ears” at your visit.

 We will examine the area(s) of your body you are interested in discussing, and determine whether you are a good and safe candidate for surgery.
 If surgery is appropriate, we will then fully review details of the surgical procedure(s) you are seeking, potential risks and complications, and show you before and after photos of typical surgical results.

 You will be offered references of other patients who have had a similar procedure and who match your age, body type, personality (who have volunteered to speak to our new patients and to share their experience).

 We get to know each of our patients extremely well, developing an intimate connection with you to help to you feel as comfortable and relaxed as possible.
 Please see our online reviews section to hear some of our patients’ experiences in their own words.